 Seeking Masturbation Therapy

-If masturbation has become a compulsive habit for you, you likely need to seek therapy to get your life back.
+If masturbation has become a compulsive habit for you, seeking therapy can help.

 When looking for a masturbation therapy program, consider: